dmcg310/rl/README.md

 A project which aims to provide a collection of Raylib games written in Odin.
 It currently includes the following games:
 - Pong: Classic paddle game where two players compete to score points by hitting a ball back and forth.
+- Breakout: Classic arcade game where the player controls a paddle at the bottom of the screen to bounce a ball upwards, breaking rows of bricks at the top.

 Game previews are available in [images](images/images.md).